Why your dog licks you and what to do about it

 Any licking that’s obsessive or compulsive in nature should be flagged to your vet.
 This includes persistent licking of body parts, furniture, surfaces, or walls.

 Other signs of excessive licking include significant wetness, discolouration or thinning of their fur, or sore skin.
+Speak to your vet if your dog is showing any signs of this, or if you’re worried.

 How to stop your dog licking